 \section{System Model}

 Fig.~\ref{fig:cloudran_setup} shows the system setup which is used throughout the paper.
-The definitions of commonly used variables are summarized in Tab.~\ref{tab:system_model}.
-We assume an uplink scenario where a \ac{UE} is transmitting a packet, which is received by two \acp{RRH}, over the air.
-For the links between the \ac{UE} and \ac{RRH}, we assume a \ac{SIMO} setup with $N_\mathrm{r}$ receive antennas.
-After having received a packet at least partially, the \acp{RRH} generate a local feedback based on the different prediction algorithms.
-The generated local feedback in turn is transmitted and combined at the \ac{UE}.
-In the meanwhile, the received signals from the \acp{RRH} are accumulated and jointly decoded at the \ac{BBU} which determines the final decoding outcome which is to be predicted by the proposed schemes.\\ Let $\mathrm{A} := \mathbb{C}^{n}$ and $\mathrm{B} := \mathrm{B}_1 \times \mathrm{B}_2 = \mathbb{C}^{N_\mathrm{r} \times p} \times \mathbb{C}^{N_\mathrm{r} \times (n-p)} = \mathbb{C}^{N_\mathrm{r} \times n}$ designate the input and output sets.
-Furthermore, let the channels to each \ac{RRH} be characterized by their respective joint probability measure $P_{Y^{(1)}X}$ and $P_{Y^{(2)}X}$.
-Given that $n$ channel uses have been used, the channel probability measures represent the following association between the transmitted signal $\boldsymbol{x} \in \mathrm{A}$ and the received signal vectors $\boldsymbol{Y}^{(1)}, \boldsymbol{Y}^{(2)} \in \mathrm{B}$:
+The definitions of commonly used variables are summarized in Tab.~\ref{tab:system_params}.
+We assume an uplink scenario where a \ac{UE} is transmitting a packet, which is simultaneously received by two \acp{RRH}.
+After partially receiving a packet, the \acp{RRH} generate a local feedback based on the evaluated prediction algorithms.
+The generated local feedback is transmitted and combined at the \ac{UE}.
+In the meanwhile, the received signals from the \acp{RRH} are accumulated and jointly decoded at the \ac{BBU} which determines the final decoding outcome.\\ Let $\mathrm{A} := \mathbb{C}^{n}$ and $\mathrm{B} := \mathrm{B}_1 \times \mathrm{B}_2 = \mathbb{C}^{p} \times \mathbb{C}^{(n-p)} = \mathbb{C}^{n}$ designate the input and output sets.
+Furthermore, let each channel be characterized by its respective conditional probability measure $P_{Y^{(1)}|X} : \mathrm{A} \mapsto \mathrm{B}$ and $P_{Y^{(2)}|X} : \mathrm{A} \mapsto \mathrm{B}$.
+Given $n$ modulation symbols, the channel probability measures represent the following association between the random vector representing the transmitted signal $X \in \mathrm{A}$ and the received signal random vectors ${Y}^{(1)}, {Y}^{(2)} \in \mathrm{B}$: